 Nasi goreng can be considered the national dish, or at least one of Indonesian national dishes.
-Like many national dishes, there are as many versions of nasi goreng as families in Indonesia.
-An authentic nasi goreng (fried rice in Indonesian) should at the minimum include key ingredients like kecap manis, belacan or terasi (shrimp paste), shallots and garlic.
+Like many national dishes, there are as many versions of the recipes as families in Indonesia.
+An authentic nasi goreng recipe (fried rice in Indonesian) should at the minimum include key ingredients like kecap manis, belacan or terasi (shrimp paste), shallots and garlic.

 Kecap manis is a typical Indonesian sweetened soy sauce.
 It can be prepared by reducing soy sauce and brown sugar until reaching a thick syrupy texture.